 © Huma Island Resort

-€€ Paolyn Floating House
+$$ Paolyn Floating House

 You might be wondering if this is sustainable.
-The truth is, it’s totally eco-friendly.
+The truth is, it’s genuinely eco-friendly.
 The houses are powered by solar panels, and neither the bathrooms nor the kitchen discharge anything into the sea; instead, waste goes into tanks and septic systems connected to service boats that transport it to other islands for proper disposal.

-• Paolyn Houseboat: 3 double rooms with bathrooms, 2 of them with a balcony.
+- Paolyn Houseboat: 3 double rooms with bathrooms, 2 of them with a balcony.
 No air conditioning.

-• Bamboo Houseboat: 4 double rooms with bathrooms and their own balcony, plus a sunbathing area.
+- Bamboo Houseboat: 4 double rooms with bathrooms and their own balcony, plus a sunbathing area.
 It has air conditioning, but if you want to use it, there’s an extra charge of 2,500 pesos per night.

-• Glass Houseboat: A complete house with one double bedroom, living room, 2 bathrooms, and a “patio” with loungers and umbrellas.
+- Glass Houseboat: A complete house with one double bedroom, living room, 2 bathrooms, and a “patio” with loungers and umbrellas.

-• Mini Houseboat: 4 small double rooms with bathrooms and an 18 m2 patio.
+- Mini Houseboat: 4 small double rooms with bathrooms and an 18 m² patio.

-The amenities at these overwater bungalows might not be the most modern, as they use local materials (mainly bamboo) to adapt to the stunning environment, but we guarantee it will be an experience you’ll never forget.
+The amenities at these overwater bungalows might not be the most up-to-date, as they use local materials (mainly bamboo) to adapt to the stunning environment, but we guarantee it will be an experience you’ll never forget.

 Book your overwater house in Coron here